 Easily reduces styling time

-Seals up split ends (yay making it resistant to humidity) and prevent further breakage caused by bleaching etc....
+Seals up the split end (yay making it resistant to humidity) and prevent further breakage caused by bleaching etc...

-Cost, it shouldn't come as a surprise that an effective hair treatment like Keratin Smoothening done by an experienced honest hairstylist which last 4 to 6 mths will cost a few hundred dollars.
-(Well if you average it out by the number of months then comparing it to how much time and effort it saves you, you would agree it's worth it.)
+Cost, it shouldn't come as a surprise that an effective hair treatment like Keratin Smoothening done by an experienced honest hairstylist which lasts 4 to 6 mths will cost a few hundred dollars.
+(Well if you average it out by the number of months and then compare it to how much time and effort it saves you, you would agree it's worth it.)

-Sodium chloride (table salt) alongside sulphates are a big no no for keratin treated hair as it strips off the keratin and hair color.
+Sodium chloride (table salt) alongside sulphates is a big no-no for keratin-treated hair as it strips off the keratin and hair colour.
 Both are cheap ingredients that make a shampoo lather nicely so they are used in abundance in most haircare.
-At Style we always advocate clients to be vigilante about the product ingredients.
-So if uncertain fret not just hope on to Style's Shoppe to check out our specially curated range of haircare.
+At Style, we always advocate for clients to be vigilant about the product ingredients.
+So if uncertain fret not just hop on to Style's Shoppe to check out our specially curated range of haircare.

 Hair Rebonding Pros and Cons